-If you need to print, please email (reception@qeh.ox.ac.uk), stating clearly your name and degree.
-Your document will be printed and left in the alphabetical pigeon holes in the corridor immediately to the right off the main Hall at ODID.
+Printing is available from the student hotdesk PCs in the Frances Stewart Wing or outside Seminar Room 3.
 Although the department does not normally charge for printing, all print usage is monitored and the department reserves the right to make a charge where printing is regarded as excessive.